 Seattle Children’s Hospital Guild Association is the largest all-volunteer fundraising network for any hospital in the nation.
-We serve as the umbrella organization for all of our guilds, and we support their efforts by providing inspiration, fundraising advice and resources.
+We serve as the umbrella organization for all our guilds, and we support their efforts by providing inspiration, fundraising advice and resources.

-What Guilds Support
+What Our Guilds Support

 When a guild is passionate about a specific clinical or family support program, it can choose to dedicate its fundraising proceeds to that area.
-Currently, guilds are generously supporting the Autism Center, the Child Life Department, Cardiology and other specialties.

 Guilds committed to finding cures for childhood illnesses choose to support the work of Seattle Children's Research Institute.
-Currently, guilds support brain tumor research, hydrocephalus research and mitochondrial research, as well as other initiatives.

 For more than 20 years, the Guild Association has directed a small portion of its annual fundraising toward priority research and hospital needs selected by the Guild Association Board of Trustees.
 This program, called Funding Hope, enables guild members to meet the emerging needs of patients – and offer hope where it’s needed most.
 Learn more in the Funding Hope Progress Report.